Godlander/objmc/README.md

 this limit seems dependent on hardware. for me, it is `37748736`. keep in mind that for block models all vertices are located in the one placed block, not where they appear in the rendered model.

 however, entity renderer has no such limit, and entity models can go over millions of faces regardless of whether your computer can handle rendering that many.

+### animation deformation
+with linear interpolation, vertices travel in a straight line from one point to the next. if a rectangle with 4 vertices is to rotate about its center, the area of the rectangle would not be preserved, and the shape would deform to look smaller in the middle between keyframes.

+one solution is to simply add more frames, but that can increase texture size by a lot. instead, bezier interpolation can approximate curved motion better with less keyframes.

 ### preserving rgb
 basically anything to do with images in js does alpha premultiplying, which ruins rgb values when alpha is anything less than 255. afaik only way to not suffer this is to directly interact with the raw file instead of as an image. so if you wanted to send an image with alpha to someone over discord or something, don't send it as an image. instead, you can change the file extension so discord treats it as some unknown file, or zip it and send the zip to preserve data.